AlisterBrumley/degradepy/pyinst/readme.txt

  ----- QUICK AND DIRTY DEGRADER -----
 A simple tool for degrading digital audio.
-This readme is for the release versions for Mac OS or Windows For more basic information, check the github @ AstaBrum/degradepy
+This readme is for the release versions for Mac OS or Windows, or for creating your own exectuable For more basic information, check the github @ AstaBrum/degradepy

 CONTENTS